 Historic Preservation, Adaptive Reuse / Reconstruction, Architectural Design, Project Management / Coordination with local review boards, Landscape and site design integration

-A once-forgotten Sag Harbor residence reborn through meticulous preservation and inspired reconstruction.
+A once-forgotten Sag Harbor residence reborn through preservation and inspired reconstruction.

 Through careful reconstruction, ranging from salvaging timber and brick to reimagining facades and interiors, the project became more than just a renovation; it was a cultural restoration.
-Collaborating with dedicated craftspeople, review boards, and local partners, the design team achieved a balance between preservation and modern living.
+Collaborating with dedicated craftspeople, review boards, and local partners, Paul led a design effort that achieved a balance between preservation and modern living.
 The home now stands as a testament to resilience, artistry, and Sag Harbor’s enduring spirit.